 - Add the datacollector recipe to your test node or production nodes.
 As there are several syntax options, use your preferred Chef CLI commands.

 - The install.sh script is periodically updated.
-You may want to download a current cookbook or install script before proceeding.
+You might want to download a current cookbook or install script before proceeding.

 - The datacollector install script itself is idempotent.

 After you install the agent, it takes 10 to 15 minutes for agent data to appear in the Lacework Console under Resources > Agents.

 In agent v3.8 and higher, you can (optionally) specify the endpoint that the agent communicates with.
 For more information, see Agent Server URL.